AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 Make sure that you have shared the image to the account of the newly purchased instance.
 Use one of the following methods to restore the image to the instance:

 -   If the shared image and the instance are located in the same region, replace the system disk of the instance and select the shared image for the new system disk.
-For more information, see [Replace the system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace the system disk (non-public images).md).
+For more information, see [Replace a system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace a system disk (non-public images).md).
 -   If the shared image and the instance are not located in the same region, copy the image to the region where the instance is located.
 Then, replace the system disk of the instance, and select this image for the new system disk.
-For more information, see [Copy custom images](/intl.en-US/Images/Custom image/Copy custom images.md) and [Replace the system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace the system disk (non-public images).md).
+For more information, see [Copy custom images](/intl.en-US/Images/Custom image/Copy custom images.md) and [Replace a system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace a system disk (non-public images).md).

 **Note:** The following risks are associated with the replacement of the system disk of an instance: